pchemguy/ChatGPTExploratoryPrompting/Technical/Template.md

 ### Prompt to be improved

 Teach me how to generate templates that describe the structure of my data.
 Both data and templates describing the data will be part of ChatGPT input.
-These templates need to help GhatGPT intepret the data, minimize ambiguities, and facilitate subsequent analysis / processing / transformation of data.
+These templates need to help GhatGPT interpret the data, minimize ambiguities, and facilitate subsequent analysis / processing / transformation of data.

 ---